fbaiao/weather-pipeline/README.md

 ---

 ## Logging
-   Logs are printed to stdout and optionally stored in MongoDB (via save_log_mongodb).
+   Logs are printed to stdout and stored in MongoDB (save_log_mongodb).

 ---